Parisian Living

 Related Links

-Written by Maikka Piquemal for HiP Paris.
+Written by Maikka Piquemal for HIP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.

 Hi Sarah!
 I’ve met a lot of expat friends through FB groups (American Expats in Paris, Women Living in Paris, Expatriates in Paris and Suburbs) and Bumble BFF.
 I’ve been seeing posts on FB from people like you looking to hangout with others for Thanksgiving.
 The expat community in Paris is strong and kind — not worried for you and I’m sure you’ll find your Thanksgiving gang in no time 🙂